Explore Jobs

 State Effective Employers Affected Location Law

-Connecticut 2019 All employers Statewide Employers cannot request information about a job applicant’s salary history unless it was voluntarily disclosed.
+Connecticut 2019 All employers Statewide Employers cannot request information about an applicant’s salary history unless it has been voluntarily disclosed.

-Georgia 2019 City agencies Atlanta City agencies cannot ask for salary history on applications, during interviews, or during employment screenings.
+Georgia 2019 City agencies Atlanta City agencies cannot ask for salary history on applications, during interviews, or in employment screenings.

-Hawaii 2019 All employers Statewide Employers cannot request pay history and can only use the information if the applicant volunteers it.
+Hawaii 2019 All employers Statewide Employers cannot request pay history and can only use the information if the applicant voluntarily provides it.

 Illinois 2019 All employers Statewide Employers cannot seek pay history and can only discuss an applicant’s pay expectations.